How to Name Your Device, Reboot the Unit, and Configure the IP Settings for Your Alocity AiVR

 To ensure stable operation and proper management of your AiVR, it’s essential to name the device according to the location of the cameras connected to it, confirm its connectivity status, configure the IP settings, and understand how camera slots function.
 This article guides you through the AiVR Info, Network Settings, and Camera Slots tabs of the Alocity Control Center.

-1. Device Info
+1. AiVR Info

 Under the AiVR Info tab, you'll find: